• Skip to primary navigation

 FacebookTweetPin

 Congrats on buying your first DSLR camera.
-If your here reading this article, that means you likely own a Nikon camera or are at least researching Nikon cameras.
-And I wanted to help you pick what nikon lens to purchase next besides the kit lens that came with your camera.
+If you’re here reading this article, that means you likely own a Nikon camera or are at least researching Nikon cameras.
+And I wanted to help you pick what Nikon lens to purchase next besides the kit lens that came with your camera.

 The kit lens that comes with most entry-level Nikons is the 18-55mm zoom lens.